auth0/docs/articles/private-cloud/onboarding/onboarding-requirements.md

 ### Sample domain name sets

-The following is a sample set of domain names for a typical Development and Production environment setup where the App Tenant's name is **identity**:
+The following is a sample set of domain names for a typical Pre-production and Production environment setup where the App Tenant's name is **identity**:

-**Development**
+**Pre-production**

 * **identity**.mycompany-dev.auth0.com
 * **manage**.mycompany-dev.auth0.com